[mcp]central.io

 1

-Download the appropriate publisher executable for your operating system.
+Download the appropriate executable for your platform and add it to your PATH.

 2